 Some of the best things to do in Santa Cruz include visiting the world-famous Santa Cruz Beach Boardwalk, exploring the scenic cliffs of Natural Bridges State Park, and kayaking or stand-up paddle boarding in Monterey Bay.

 Of course, no trip to Santa Cruz would be complete without indulging in some of the local food and wine.
 The town is home to numerous excellent restaurants and wineries, so leave time for some culinary exploration.

 Sacramento, the capital of California, is located in the northern part of the state and is a popular tourist destination.
 The city is home to many iconic landmarks, including the State Capitol building, the Old Sacramento Historic District, and the Tower Bridge.

 You can also enjoy various activities, such as touring the California State Railroad Museum, taking a riverboat cruise on the Sacramento River, or hiking through one of the city's many parks.

 With so much to see and do, it's no wonder that Sacramento is one of the best places to visit in Northern California.

 Bodega Bay is a waterside town in Sonoma County, California, known for its steep cliffs, sandy beaches, and rocky shores.
 You will find lot of fun activities in Bodega Bay, including fishing, whale watching, bird watching, and kayaking.

 There are also several art galleries and shops in town.
 Don't miss your chance to save some fresh fish here at one of its popular restaurants.

 If you are looking for a more active vacation, you will find plenty of hiking and biking trails.

 And, of course, no trip to Bodega Bay would be complete without taking a drive out to see the famed Bodega Headland and its dramatic coastal views.

 Pebble Beach and 17-Mile Drive are two of the most popular attractions in Northern California.

-Pebble Beach is home to a world-famous golf course, beautiful beaches, and hiking trails.
+Pebble Beach is home to a world-famous golf courses, beautiful beaches, and hiking trails.

 17-Mile Drive is a scenic route in Pebble Beach that takes visitors past some of the area's most stunning scenery, including the famed Lone Cypress tree.

 Both Pebble Beach and 17-Mile Drive are must-see attractions during your visit to Northern California.